Let’s start with the basics…

 Be more aware of upcoming bills from suppliers

-You’ll be ready to prepare your tax returns far in advance of any deadlines, and know how much to keep aside
+You’ll be ready to prepare your tax returns far in advance of any deadlines, and know how much to keep to one side

 What is the best bookkeeping software?

-A lot of our clients use Xero, Quickbooks or FreeAgent – all three are great and pretty cheap too.
+A lot of Dead Simple Accounting’s clients use Xero, Quickbooks or FreeAgent – all three are great and pretty cheap too.

 In fact, you can start a free trial with any of them and see which one you like best before committing.
 There are plenty of other options that are free too.